kiesenverseist/12017-Ext-English-Assignment/docs/_posts/2017-08-02-Finished-Text-and-Starting-Appropriation.md

 ---
 layout: post
 title:  "Finished Text and Starting Appropriation"
-date:   2017-08-02 12:40:00 +1000
+date:   2017-08-02 13:00:00 +1000
 categories: ["all"]
 ---

-I was having many issues with how my site is set up, but just now, I managed to fix them!
+I finished reading my text and I'm glad I chose what I did, the author has some very strong views which are expressed very clearly.
+The concept of time travel is also nowadays very common making its popular culture impact easy to find.

-Ill start to work on my analysis as well as continue working on the game.
-On that note, I have an idea as to the logic of the game, but I'm not completely sure as to what kind of game should be made.
-I'm not particularly wanting to make  platformer, it also has to be something that can be shown in a short time...
-I'll work it out somehow.
+I have also started on the game.
+It being a game means it would take more time but I'm still hopeful for the best, It can turn out very well or _very_ bad.